By Edmond Ortiz

 The city plans to formally dedicate a new mural designed to celebrate San Antonio’s East Side and its people.

-District 2 City Councilmember Jalen McKee-Rodriguez’s office secured funding in 2025 to commission a mural along the roadway wall.
+District 2 City Councilmember Jalen McKee-Rodriguez’s office secured funding in 2025 to commission a mural along the roadway wall, with support from the Inner City Tax Increment Reinvestment Zone.

 The city chose Kaldric Deshon Dow, a local artist known for his large-scale collage work, following a community-driven search process to identify artists and select a design proposal.

-Pedestrians and motorists passing by the Nolan Street underpass could often see Dow working on the mural, itself a series of collages that feature the names of East Side roads, such as Houston, Commerce, Pecan Valley and Burnet.
-The large collages also highlight community members, and their work and achievements.
+For about one month this fall, pedestrians and motorists passing by the Nolan Street underpass could often see Dow working on the mural, which also features the names of East Side roads, such as Houston, Commerce, Pecan Valley and Burnet, all of which have proven historically significant to community members through the decades.

 McKee-Rodriguez expressed excitement for Dow’s mural on his official Facebook page on Jan.
 6.